digime/digime-sdk-nodejs/guides/portability-report.md

-Currently only for service Medmij we provide option to get portability report.
+Currently, we only provide the option to generate a portability report for the MedMij service.

-To get portability report you need trigger:
+To generate a portability report, you need to trigger the following:

 ```typescript
 // Initialize the SDK